Agile retail: History

 The Agile ideology can be traced back to the Lean manufacturing principles developed at Toyota in the 1950s.
 Lean manufacturing focuses on eliminating waste in the manufacturing process.
 The basic intention is to maximize efficiency during manufacturing with a view to enhance productivity and lower costs.
 Back then, the Agile retail concept was applied mainly to the manufacturing of hard goods such as automobiles.

 In recent years Agile retail, especially in the fashion industry, capitalizes on many of the principles that have made other stalwart tech companies successful in their respective industries.

 In a traditional fashion company, a designer creates an entire collection usually based on his or her inspiration.
 The Germany-based online retailer Lesara has been using the concept of agile retail in the fashion industry.

 Processes

 Agile retail uses big data to try to estimate what customers want and anticipate demand and quantities.

 Agile retail companies are able to respond more quickly to changing circumstances using the data from this process.
 The aim is to know consumer needs at any given point.
 The Agile enterprise emphasizes iteration over perfection, the ability to move quickly and to constantly learn and adapt.
+Agile retail relies partially on traditional retailers, especially luxury retailers, in setting trends which are used as inspiration.